rare-freertr/freeRtr-containerlab/README.md

   * CI/CD of `RARE/freeRtr` freeRtr-container lab creation.

-  `i.e` Each time a new code is committed at [RARE/freeRtr](https://github.com/rare-freertr/freeRtr) the container should be created
+  `i.e` Each time a new code is committed at [RARE/freeRtr](https://github.com/rare-freertr/freeRtr) the container should be re-generated

   * Integration of management port to `RARE/freeRtr` containerlab